fabric

 Manipulating the Context

-Microbus uses the ctx or r.Context() to pass-in adjunct data to that does not affect the business logic of the endpoint.
+Microbus uses the ctx or r.Context() to pass-in adjunct data that does not affect the business logic of the endpoint.
 The context is extended with a frame which internally holds an http.Header that includes various Microbus key-value pairs.
 Shifting the clock is one common example, another is the language.

 Use the frame.Frame to access and manipulate this header: